Coronavirus digest: US President Joe Biden to use wartime act to fight COVID | DW | 21.01.2021

 Biden's predecessor, Donald Trump, failed to take control of the crisis that has seen more than 400,000 people die across the country — the highest death toll in the world.

-The Biden administration plan reveals details on doubling drive-through testing sites.
-It attempts to accelerate the pace of the vaccination's roll-out.
+The Biden's administration plan reveals details on doubling drive-through testing sites.
+It attempts to accelerate the pace of the vaccinations roll-out.

 The administration outlines how it intends to better trace and track the virus.
 It will also review social-distancing measures.

-Biden will call on governors to make wearing a face mask mandatory in their states.
+Biden will call on governors to make mask wearing mandatory in their states.

 There is no estimated cost included in the details.
 But the administration proposed a $1.9 trillion (€1.57 trillion) coronavirus rescue package last week.